home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

         key_for_shortcut: "value provided to shortcut"
 ```

+When you tap on the notification to launch Home Assistant, it will redirect you to the Shortcuts app to perform the given Shortcut.

-This will fire the event `ios.shortcut_run` with the result of the Shortcut with the following keys:
+Once you complete the Shortcut, it'll return you to Home Assistant and fire the event `ios.shortcut_run` with the result of the Shortcut with the following keys:

 | Key | Values | Description |
 | -- | -- | -- |